Research

 -

-How do people evaluate appearance of social agents in virtual- and augmented- reality environments (VR/AR/XR)?
+How do people evaluate appearance of social agents in extended reality environments (VR/AR/XR)?
 What challenges are introduced for perceiving and interacting with social agents within these emerging display technologies?

 -